bioinfo-pf-curie/mpiBWA/docs/README.md

 * [Input](#input): a reference genome in .map format, one or two fastq files trimmed or not
 * [Output](#output): a sam file

-If you decide to split by chromosome the output SAM file you give will contain the header, and for each chromosome of the header mpiBWA will yield a SAM file plus a discordant and a unmapped SAM files.
+If you decide to split by chromosome the output SAM file will contain the header, and for each chromosome of the header mpiBWA will yield a SAM file plus a discordant and a unmapped SAM files.

+`mpirun -n 2 mpiBWAByChr mem -t 8 -o ./HCC1187C.sam hg19.small.fa examples/data/HCC1187C_R1_10K.fastq examples/data/HCC1187C_R2_10K.fastq`

+* [Input](#input): a reference genome in .map format, one or two fastq files trimmed or not
+* [Output](#output): a sam file containing the header (HCC1187C.sam), chrN.sam with aligned reads to chrN, discordant.sam contains chimeric alignments, unmapped.sam contains untapped reads.

 ### Input